DannyG-11/SYSC4806_Group35/README.md

 - Admin page has functionality for new, pending, and evaluated requests.
 - Request page allows users to create a new request with filler for documents and assigned professors.
 - Professors can view requests assigned to them and make decisions.
-- Tests exist for repositories, models, and controllers.'
+- Tests exist for repositories, models, and controllers.

 # Upcoming Sprint:
 - Each user should be able to perform each of their main use cases.